HEASARC/sciserver_cookbooks/introduction.md

 &#9672; [RXTE Spectral Extraction and Analysis Example](analysis-rxte-spectra.md): An example for collecting and analyzing a large number of spectral products using [pyXspec](https://heasarc.gsfc.nasa.gov/xanadu/xspec/python/html/index.html).

+&#9672; XMM Analysis Notebooks:

-&#9672; [XMM Short Introduction](./xmm/analysis-xmm-short-intro.md): A short introduction to using [`pysas`](https://github.com/XMMGOF/pysas) on SciServer.
+  - [XMM Short Introduction](./xmm/analysis-xmm-short-intro.md): A short introduction to using [`pysas`](https://github.com/XMMGOF/pysas) on SciServer.

-&#9672; [XMM Long Introduction](./xmm/analysis-xmm-long-intro.md): A longer introduction to using [`pysas`](https://github.com/XMMGOF/pysas) on SciServer.
+  - [XMM Long Introduction](./xmm/analysis-xmm-long-intro.md): A longer introduction to using [`pysas`](https://github.com/XMMGOF/pysas) on SciServer.

-&#9672; [XMM ABC Guide: Part 1](./xmm/analysis-xmm-ABC-guide-ch6-p1.md):  A tutorial on how to apply filters to XMM data.
+  - [XMM ABC Guide: Part 1](./xmm/analysis-xmm-ABC-guide-ch6-p1.md):  A tutorial on how to apply filters to XMM data.
 Based on [The XMM-Newton ABC Guide](https://heasarc.gsfc.nasa.gov/docs/xmm/abc/ "ABC Guide").

-&#9672; [XMM ABC Guide: Part 2](./xmm/analysis-xmm-ABC-guide-ch6-p2.md): A tutorial on how to extract the spectra of a point source.
+  - [XMM ABC Guide: Part 2](./xmm/analysis-xmm-ABC-guide-ch6-p2.md): A tutorial on how to extract the spectra of a point source.
 Based on [The XMM-Newton ABC Guide](https://heasarc.gsfc.nasa.gov/docs/xmm/abc/ "ABC Guide").

-&#9672; [XMM EPIC Reprocessing](./xmm/analysis-xmm-epic-reprocessing.md): An introduction to processing data from all three EPIC cameras on XMM.
+  - [XMM EPIC Reprocessing](./xmm/analysis-xmm-epic-reprocessing.md): An introduction to processing data from all three EPIC cameras on XMM.

 ### 1.4 Machine Learning Modeling